 Interfaith Hospitality Network of Coastal GA

 Junior Achievement uses hands-on experiences to help young people understand the economics of life.
-In partnership with local businesses and educators, J.A. brings the real world to students, opening their minds to their potential.
+In partnership with local businesses and educators, JA brings the real world to students, opening their minds to their potential.
 Kiwanis Club of Skidaway is a “whole” school sponsor for Hesse Elementary.
 All classroom materials needed to support the program are paid for by our annual donation.
-Some of our members volunteer as instructors for the programs as well.
-Excellence through ethics is stressed throughout the curriculum. http://georgia.ja.org
+In the last year, over 20 of our members volunteered as instructors for the programs as well.
+Excellence through ethics is stressed throughout the curriculum. georgia.ja.org

 Park Place Outreach

 Park Place Outreach is an emergency shelter for neglected, abandoned, abused, homeless and runaway youth ages 11 through 17.
 Park Place also runs a street outreach program to assist young people up to the age of 21 with information and assistance regarding homeless issues and support services available in our area.
 In 2014, the program served 89 clients and disseminated 9,600 informational handouts.
 Our 2015 grant will be used to supplement basic operations and after-school programs for the youths in residence. parkplaceyes.org